 General

 Yellow-billed Cardinal: Native to South America.
-Head is bright red, upperparts are black except for an incomplete collar that nearly meets at the back of the neck.
+It is a medium-sized slim cardinal with a bright red head; upperparts are black except for an incomplete collar that nearly meets at the back of the neck.
 Underparts are white except for black chin and throat.
 Bill is yellow and legs and feet are brown-pink.
+Has a somewhat rounded tail; bill is longer than it is deep with a gentle curve and a fine point.
 Female has gray upperparts, white underparts and a brown head.
 Juveniles are brown above and have an orange-brown head and throat.

 Range and Habitat

-Yellow-billed Cardinal: Introduced to the island of Hawaii.
-They are common on the Kona Coast.
+Yellow-billed Cardinal: Introduced to the island of Hawaii, where they are commonly found along the Kona Coast.
 Native to Brazil, Paraguay, Bolivia, and Argentina.
 They are usually found in shrubs and open areas near marshes, lakes, and rivers.
 They are also found on the edges of woodlands and forests.

 Breeding and Nesting